hurc87/makers-week10/README.md

     testArray = [5, 3, 6, 1, 4, 2]

 As the array has a length of 6, we would complete 3 rounds.
-So round two would look like this:
+So round two and three would look like this:

     Round 2 step 1
     testArray = [3, 5, 1, 6, 2, 4]